-Editor’s Note: Fijiguide is grateful to Dr. Albert Schutz for providing this chapter from his latest book, Discovering Fijian: First Impressions from Explorers, Traders, and Missionaries.
-Here Dr. Schutz discusses how the early European explorers and missionaries perceived and chronicled the Fijian language.
+Editor’s Note: The late Dr. Albert Schutz provided this chapter from his book, Discovering Fijian: First Impressions from Explorers, Traders, and Missionaries.
+In this chapter he discusses how the early European explorers and missionaries perceived and chronicled the Fijian language.

 It remained for one of Cook’s own officers, William Bligh, master of the Resolution on the third voyage, to record the first Fijian words in situ.
 Although he passed through Fiji in 1789 on his famous voyage by launch to the Dutch East Indies, he did not land there, and his only contact with the Fijian people was a narrow escape from two pursuing canoes.
 But on his subsequent voyage through the Group (this time under more agreeable conditions), he not only met with Fijians, but took note of a few words.
 On 6 August 1792, near the island of Moce, he entered the following remarks in the log (Bligh 1791–93):

 A Cannoe came off to us with two Men in her, who bartered without reserve a few Coco Nutts for Toeys axes & Nails … Two of the Men came on board and looked about them with some surprise … We could not understand them except in a few Words which were of the Friendly Island Language.
 I happened to mention Tongataboo, when they got hold of it, and I saw that they were perfectly acquainted with that land.